-Maintain an Independent Compensation Committee.
-The Compensation Committee consists solely of independent directors who oversee our compensation policies and practices.

-- Retain an Independent Compensation Advisor.
-The Compensation Committee has engaged its own compensation consultant to provide information, analysis, and other advice on executive compensation independent of management.
-This consultant performed no other consulting or other services for us in 2018. - Periodic Executive Compensation Review.
+- Maintain an Independent Compensation Committee.
+The Compensation Committee consists solely of independent directors who oversee our compensation policies and practices. - Retain an Independent Compensation Advisor.
+The Compensation Committee has engaged its own compensation consultant to provide information, analysis, and other advice on executive compensation independent of management. - Periodic Executive Compensation Review.
 The Compensation Committee conducts periodic reviews of our compensation strategy and of our compensation peer group, which we use for comparative purposes.